Lido Key, Sarasota FL -- At a Glance

 Is Lido Key better than Siesta Key?

 Lido Key and Siesta Key offer distinct propositions.
 Siesta Key has wider beaches and is consistently ranked among the top beaches in the United States, but experiences significant summer traffic and congestion.
-Lido Key offers a less crowded beach experience with a unique walkability advantage — residents can walk from the beach to over 130 shops and restaurants at St. Armands Circle.
-For buyers who prioritize walkable urban beach living over raw beach size, Lido Key is the stronger choice.
+Lido Key offers a less crowded beach experience with a unique walkability advantage -- residents can walk from the beach to over 130 shops and restaurants at St. Armands Circle.
+For buyers who prioritize walkable urban beach living, Lido Key is the stronger choice.
 For buyers who want the most prominent beach address in Sarasota, Siesta Key is the answer.

 What is St. Armands Circle?

 St. Armands Circle is an open-air shopping and dining district on St. Armands Key, adjacent to Lido Key.
 It features over 130 shops, galleries, and restaurants arranged in a circular layout around a central park.
-For Lido Key residents in Mid-Lido, St. Armands is a 2–5 minute walk from their front door.
-It is one of the most distinctive urban amenities on any Florida barrier island — a walkable dining and shopping destination directly adjacent to a Gulf Coast beach.
+For Lido Key residents in Mid-Lido, St. Armands is a 2-5 minute walk from their front door -- one of the most distinctive urban amenities on any Florida barrier island.

 What are the best condos on Lido Key?